kislow/gcloud-helmfile/README.md

 This combines [gcloud](https://cloud.google.com/sdk/) and [helmfile](https://github.com/roboll/helmfile) in a single Docker image to enable easy deployments to Google Kubernetes Engine.

+Uses [helm-autoversion](https://github.com/AXOOM/helm-autoversion) to automatically download a version of [Helm](https://github.com/helm/helm) that matches the version of Tiller on the cluster.

 You can configure it by setting the following environment variables:

 | Name                             | Default        | Description                                                                                                                         |